Due to the disruption to the AV industry caused by the COVID-19 pandemic, the 2020 awards have been cancelled

 Please check back here for more information about the 2021 awards

-The nominated projects must have been substantially completed in the calendar year 2018.
+The nominated project must have been substantially completed in the calendar years 2019-2020.
 It must either be located in the Australia/ New Zealand/ Asia Pacific region, or have been primarily the concept of an organisation or individual based in the region.
 All project stakeholders must approve the proposal for an award.

 Who will judge the entries?

-The independent judging panel is composed of seven, seasoned industry professionals: Rod Brown, Mike Comiskey, and international judge Zane Au, representing AVIXA; Scott Doyle and Jared Walley from the AETM; together with Kait Hall and Richard Grenfell from the live production industry.
-(More details about the panel)
+The independent judging panel for 2019 was composed of seven, seasoned industry professionals nominated by AVIXA and the AETM; together with two representatives from the live production industry.
+The panel for 2021 will be composed of similarly-qualified industry professionals.
+(More details about the 2019 panel)

 The entire panel will assess every entry in all categories, (unless disqualified from that category for potential conflict of interest).
 Independent consultant Andy Ciddor of The Kilowatt Company will act as a non-voting facilitator.

 What the judges will look for